muchimi/JoystickGremlinEx/README.md

 6/2/24 - 13.40.13ex (a) **potentially breaking change**

 - Changed default profile folder to *Joystick Gremlin Ex* to use a different folder from the original *Joystick Gremlin* folder to avoid conflicts.
-If the new profile folder does not exist, GremlinEx will, for convenience, make a copy of the original profile folder and move all its contents to the *Joystick Gremlin Ex* folder.
+If the new profile folder does not exist, GremlinEx will, for convenience, make copy the original profile folder  to the *Joystick Gremlin Ex* folder.
+The path used is %userprofile%\Joystick Gremlin Ex

 6/2/24 - 13.40.13ex